KeithRochester/Standard-Monitoring-Framework/README.md

 ## Common Properties

 All SMF monitored objects have these common base properties.
-* Business Service – Business Service the object is part of.
+* Business Service – Business service the object is part of.
-* Component – Component the object is part of i.e. back end servers.
-Components are contained by Business Services and health rolls up.
+* Component – Component the object is part of i.e. backend servers.
+Components are contained by business services and health rolls up.
 * Environment – Environment that the object is part of.
 * Team – Team that alerts will be routed to.
 * Frequency – How often to run the monitoring.